gozsari/ML-OneDay-Course/README.md

 marimo edit 0-Index.py
 ```

 ### **Run Locally**
 1️⃣ Create a virtual environment following the instructions in [HOW_TO_CREATE_ENV.md](HOW_TO_CREATE_ENV.md)

 2️⃣ Run Jupyter Notebook:
 ```sh
 jupyter notebook
 ```
+3️⃣ Open the Jupyter Notebook in your browser and start learning!

 ---